droideck/Curse-of-Strahd-Reloaded-PF2e/Appendices/Amber Shards.md

 ## Stages 1-3 - Awakening Power

 During these stages, the character begins to manifest mythic abilities according to their Calling, but communication with their vestige patron is limited and cryptic.
 The shard's power grows alongside the character's mythic tier, granting access to mythic feats and abilities as per the War of Immortals rules.
+In Stage 3, the character gets an Unholy trait.

 ## Stages 4-5 - The Vestige Speaks

 The vestige becomes more active in communicating with their chosen, revealing more of their true nature and goals.
 They begin actively encouraging the character to seek out the Amber Temple, promising greater power through a mythic Destiny.
 These conversations should reveal the complex motivations of the vestiges - their opposition to Strahd is genuine, but their methods may be troubling.
-This stage presents some minor but noticeable body changes.
+This stage presents some minor but noticeable body and ability changes.
+Consider using [Blighted Boons](https://2e.aonprd.com/Equipment.aspx?Category=104) (but make it less powerful - remove fast healing, etc.), or [Aftermath Feats](https://2e.aonprd.com/Feats.aspx?Traits=424), or [Deviant Abilities](https://2e.aonprd.com/DeviantFeats.aspx).

 ## Stages 6-7 - The Price of Power

 These represent the maximum achievable tiers in the campaign.
 Characters who accept their vestige's offered Destiny gain tremendous power but face a dark fate.
 Players must understand and accept OOC that reaching these stages means their character will likely be lost to darkness after the campaign's conclusion.
 This should be roleplayed as a tragic fall in service of a greater purpose.
 The person's body changes drastically according to the patron's theme.
+It might include more powerful [Blighted Boons](https://2e.aonprd.com/Equipment.aspx?Category=104) but, in the Epilogue, the character will be lost and it will become something else.
 # Vestiges as Patrons

 Each vestige should: